Getting Black and Latino Teachers To The Head of the Class

 - United Negro College Fund – UNCF has helped more than half a million Black students earn their college degrees and is the nation’s largest scholarship provider to any minority group.
 They award more than $100 million each year nationwide through a wide variety of scholarship programs including one for STEM scholars.

-- National Associate for the Advancement of Colored People – The great grandaddy of Black empowerment organization in the U.S., the NAACP has been around since 1909 supporting civil rights and education for African Americans.
+- National Association for the Advancement of Colored People – The great grandaddy of Black empowerment organization in the U.S., the NAACP has been around since 1909 supporting civil rights and education for African Americans.
 They offer a variety of scholarships to hundreds of students nationally, for amounts up to $3,000.
 Most scholarships require that you be a current member of the organization.

 - Hispanic Scholarship Fund – Each year, some 10,000 students are selected as HSF scholars.
 While not all of them receive scholarship funds, this program is unique in that even if you don’t win funding, you can still take advantage of support services that include college prep, financial aid guidance, and scholarly conferences with fellow Hispanic students.